bpauld/PhaseUnwrapping/README.md

 ```

 To visualize the experiments, simply use the notebook `visualize_results.ipynb`.
-You should be able to produce the images
+For the experiments on real images, the plots should look like the following:

 ![Screenshot](screenshots/real_goldstein.png)

-for the experiment on real images, and
+For the experiments on simulated images, the plots should look like the following:

 ![Screenshot](screenshots/noiseless.png)

-for the experiment on simulated images.

 To cite our our work please use: